Welcome to ezyFlo

 bash ./fc.sh -t /home/ubuntu/ezyFlo-infra/terraform.tfvars

-5. Destroy Infrastructure
+5. Destroy Infrastructure from the EC2 Instance

 cd /home/ubuntu/ezyFlo-infra/terraform